StackMCP

 Author: Community | Tools: 12 | Requires: Vercel API token

-Deployment is the last mile of full-stack development.
-The Vercel MCP server lets your assistant check deployments, review build logs, manage environment variables, and configure domains without opening the Vercel dashboard.
+Vercel MCP lets your assistant check deployments, review build logs, manage environment variables, and configure domains without opening the Vercel dashboard.

 Configuration